contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/01_build-request.md

 ### Text content (text value)

 For formats like raw text, JSON, XML or YAML, with syntax highlighting.
 In this case a text area can be used.
-DHC by Restlet provides a set of types right below the text area to directly set the corresponding content type value.
+Restlet Client by Restlet provides a set of types right below the text area to directly set the corresponding content type value.

 This screenshot shows you a JSON payload for which the **application/json** *Content-Type* header is automatically created: